 - The Cuckoo Fayre is a collection of stalls run by various organisations and each keeps the money raised on its stall to contribute to their own funds and causes.

-- The Wheel of Wine stall is run by the ISOC committee, and helps support our annual operating costs.
-This Wheel of Fortune offers a bottle of wine to the winner of each spin and is always a popular attraction!
+- In 2019 the Wheel of Wine will be run fir the first time by the Cuckfield Dramatic Society rather than the ISOC committee.
+This Wheel of Fortune offers a bottle of wine to the winner of each spin and has been always a popular annual attraction!

 - The Fayre has featured different forms of public entertainment over the years, including tug of war, five-a-side football, obstacle course competition, Irish dancing, twirling displays, live bands, children’s games, mini football, mini rugby, dog show, marching bands, and line dancing